5 min read

 HDFS NFS support requires utilization of the local file system to temporarily write data before it lands in HDFS.
 There are two major problems with this.
 First, the data can potentially be copied out of order.
 Second, this means space must be reserved in the local file system to allow NFS enough space to land data before it can get copied into HDFS.

 MapR NFS support, on the other hand, is true NFS.
 It is accessed like any other storage device.
-Any application you have that can read and write to an NFS mount can read and write to MapR-FS.
+Any application you have that can read and write to an NFS mount can read and write to MapR XD.
 You don’t need to reserve local storage for it to work.

 In addition to MapR NFS, MapR also supports the HDFS API, giving you even more options for integrating the MapR Distribution in your environment.